simransaini1999/Bluetooth/README.md

         }
     });
 }
-private void list(){   // this creates the list for the names of bluetooth devces
+private void list(){   // this creates the list for the names of bluetooth devices
     pairedDevices = BA.getBondedDevices();
     ArrayList list = new ArrayList();